 Go forth in deadly playfulness.

-If you'd like more help with bringing play into your creative life, you can contact me.
+If you'd like more help with bringing play into your creative life, please contact me.